ubarsc/rios/doc/source/concurrency.rst

 program may use.
 Set the number of computeWorkers to be a little below the number of CPUs (or CPU cores) available.
 Each compute worker does no reading of its own, and just uses the block buffers to supply it with blocks of data to compute with.
-The computeWorkersRead argument should be set to False.

 Since all threads are within the same Python instance, if the user is doing computation which does not release the Python GIL, then this may limit the amount of parallel computation.
 Most operations with tools like numpy and scipy do release the GIL, and so it is not usually a problem.
-See CW_SUBPROC as a possible alternative.
+See CW_SUBPROC as a possible alternative if this situation does arise.

 **CW_ECS**